-- AC Electric Projects AC Electric Projects with 110 or 120 V alternating current (AC) power source.
+- 380 AC Electric Projects AC Electric Projects with 110 or 120 V alternating current (AC) power source.
 Some project examples are household wiring demonstrations, small appliances, extension cords, trouble lights, indoor or outdoor wiring boards, or shop lights.
-Projects may be restoration or original construction.
+Projects may be restoration. or original construction.
 The project must be operational and meet minimum safety standards.
-AC projects must be 110/120 V, no 240V exhibits are allowed, and must be constructed such that the judges have wiring access to examine the quality and safety of workmanship. - DC Electric Projects DC Electric Projects with a battery or direct current power source.
+AC projects must be 110/120 V, no 240V exhibits are allowed, and must be constructed such that the judges have wiring access to examine the quality and safety of workmanship. - 381 DC Electric Projects DC Electric Projects with a battery or direct current power source.
 This class includes electric kits or original projects.
 This class also includes demonstration DC powered projects.
 Examples include the following: wiring two- or three-way switches, difference between series/parallel lighting circuits or wiring doorbell switches.
 All DC electric projects must include batteries supplied by the 4-H member.
-Projects must be constructed such that the judges have access to examine the quality of wiring workmanship. - Electronic Projects Electronic Projects with a battery or direct current power source.
+Projects must be constructed such that the judges have access to examine the quality of wiring workmanship. - 382 Electronic Projects Electronic Projects with a battery or direct current power source.
 This class includes electronic kits or original projects.
 Examples include: radios, telephones, toy robots, light meters, security systems, etc. May be constructed using printed circuit board, wire wrap, or breadboard techniques.
 Include instruction/assembly manual if from a kit.
 Include plans if an original project.
+Projects must be constructed such that the judges have access to examine the quality of workmanship.
+(NEW) Newly built or repaired computers.
+This class is for newly built or repaired computers (laptop or PC) and allows 4-H members to demonstrate skills integrating the various parts of a computer into a single unit.
+Displays should show either a fully functional computer or show what the individual components do.
+The display should be free of dust and cabled neatly.
+Fully functional computers should boot up and do not need to include a monitor, keyboard, or mouse at the State Fair.

-Projects must be constructed such that the judges have access to examine the quality of workmanship. - Educational Displays and Exhibits The purpose of the educational display and exhibit is to educate the viewer about a specific area of the 4-H electronics project.
+383 Educational Displays and Exhibits - The purpose of the educational display and exhibit is to educate the viewer about a specific area of the 4-H electronics project.
 The display or exhibit should illustrate one basic idea.
 This class includes educational displays and exhibits or science fair type projects which DO NOT have a power source, i.e. posters or displays of wire types, conduit types, electrical safety, tool or motor parts identification or electrical terminology.
 Educational displays and exhibits must be legible from a distance of four feet, using a maximum tri-fold size of 3'x4'.